-Once you are on the observation decks of the 2nd floor and summit, you can focus on the cityscape shots.
-Some popular subjects to look out for include the Arc de Triomphe, the curve of the Seine River, and the Sacré-Cœur Basilica perched above Montmartre.
+Once you are on the observation decks of the 2nd floor and summit, you can focus more on the cityscape shots.
+Some popular subjects to look out for include the Champs de Mars, Arc de Triomphe, the curve of the Seine River, and the Sacré-Cœur Basilica perched above Montmartre.
 On the top floor, details become more fuzzy and you get more of a bird’s eye view of the city.

 Whilst tripods are (as of last check) allowed through the security at the Eiffel Tower, they are generally not recommended if you are planning to go up the tower as there is often not much space to set them up on the observation decks.